tri-cods/Ed-Minimal-Editions/_texts/ColorMixingGuideForArtistsPaintersDecoratorsPrintingPressmen.md

-Color Mixing Guide
+# Color Mixing Guide

-FOR

-ARTISTS, PAINTERS, DECORATORS,

-PRINTING PRESSMEN,

-SHOW CARD* WRITERS,

-SIGN PAINTERS, COLOR MIXERS
+## FOR ARTISTS, PAINTERS, DECORATORS, PRINTING PRESSMEN, SHOW CARD WRITERS,SIGN PAINTERS, COLOR MIXERS

-GIVES COLOR MIXTURES BY PARTS
+### GIVES COLOR MIXTURES BY PARTS

 About three thousand colors and shades can be made from yellow, red, blue, black and white.
 This little Color Mixing Guide is worth many dollars, as it shows you exactly how, without waste of time and material.